-

 The Australian Mountain Doodle is a highly intelligent dog that picks up on things quickly and is eager to please.
 They tend to be a good fit for owners of any experience level.
 But, they can sometimes be energetic and can also have a stubborn streak as puppies.

 As such, it’s important to keep training consistent, focused on positive rewards, and to also be prepared for puppy training classes.
-Obedience classes can be a good idea even if you don’t necessarily need them as they strengthen the bond you have with your puppy and also offer opportunities to socialize a puppy.
+Obedience classes can be a good idea even if you don’t necessarily need them, as they strengthen the bond you have with your puppy and also offer opportunities to socialize a puppy.

-Depending on the parents, an Australian Mountain Doodle can have a curly, straight, or wavy coat.
+Depending on the parents, an Australian Mountain Doodle can have a curly, straight, or wavy coat type.
 Because both of their parents are doodles, they are likely to inherit a low-shedding coat.
 But, low-shedding is not always low-maintenance.
 This dog’s coat will require daily brushing and professional grooming every 6-8 weeks to stay healthy and to prevent tangles and mats.

 In addition to coat care, you will also need to care for your Australian Mountain Doodle’s nails, ears, and teeth.
 Professional grooming may be able to help with some of this at times, but you will still need to take care of things between appointments.